 Another prominent figure was Lt.
 Col. Ruperto Kangleón, who led the resistance in Leyte and later supported General Douglas MacArthur's return to the Philippines in 1944.
 The Hukbalahap (Hukbong Bayan Laban sa Hapon), a communist-led guerrilla group, operated in Central Luzon and grew to around 30,000 fighters by the end of the war.
 Major Marcos V. Agustin, leader of the Hunter's ROTC, also led operations in Luzon, conducting sabotage and ambushes.

 Guerrilla forces were instrumental in gathering intelligence for U.S. forces, which aided in the liberation of the Philippines.
 They conducted sabotage operations against Japanese supply lines, ambushed Japanese patrols, and carried out hit-and-run attacks, keeping Japanese forces tied down and unable to fully focus on larger battles.
-By the time of MacArthur's return in 1944, over 260,000 guerrillas were actively fighting, accounting for about 30 percent of the Filipino population involved in resistance efforts.
-Filipino guerrillas were responsible for rescuing over 500 American POWs from the Japanese at Cabanatuan, highlighting their importance to the war effort.
+By the time of MacArthur's return in 1944, over 260,000 guerrillas were actively fighting or involved in resistance efforts.
+Filipino guerrillas, along with soldiers from the 6th Ranger Battalion and Alamo Scouts were responsible for the rescue of over 500 American POWs from the Japanese at Cabanatuan.
+Highlighting their importance to the war effort.